|

 a border can be as inconspicuous as simply hoeing where your garden is

-and not hoeing elsewhere, but I have found that for me it is good to
+and not hoeing elsewhere, but we have found that for me it is good to

 make the border a little more emphatic.
-I have often used rocks dug up
+If you have rocky soil, you can use rocks dug up

-with mulch (which is an great way to deal with turf).
+covered with mulch (which is an great way to deal with turf) can also work.
 In keeping with

 borders, it is a good idea to smudge the borders of your yard and/or to